Aslam97/react-confirm-dialog/README.md

 # React Confirm Dialog

 A flexible and customizable confirm dialog component for React applications, built with accessibility in mind.
-This component makes the [AlertDialog](https://ui.shadcn.com/docs/components/alert-dialog) from Shadcn UI available globally, so it can be used anywhere in your app.

 ## Features